Urinary Tract Infection (UTI) Facts You Need to Know when traveling: Ultimate Guide to Urinary Tract Health for tourists to Europe & Italy

 It’s especially important for women who frequently experience UTIs to increase their water intake when traveling to countries like Italy, Greece, Spain, or Portugal, particularly during the summer.
 The climate in these regions can exacerbate the risk of infection.
 As previously mentioned, some women are more susceptible to UTIs, and the best preventive measure is to flush the urinary bladder with plenty of water.

-3. The telltale signs: How to recognize a UTI
+3. Urinary tract infection signs: How to recognize a UTI

 Early detection is crucial for effective treatment.
 Watch out for these common symptoms of UTI: